Spot Welding Explained

 Nail Manufacturing

-Rolls of carbon steel are transformed into nails by subjecting it under the welding wheel with a supply of electric current.
-This continuous spot welding process is done at high speeds, which creates results in thousands of produced nails per minute.
+Rolls of carbon steel are transformed into nails by subjecting them under the welding wheel with a supply of electric current.
+This continuous spot welding process is done at high speeds, which results in thousands of produced nails per minute.

 Kitchenware